avoutic/web-framework/MIGRATE.md

 # v6 release

-Major internal changes to move to dependency injection
+Major internal changes to move to move to Slim Framework v4 as core handler.
+WebFramework adds supporting code to quickly prototype and make applications.

+Old code can still run on top of the major overhaul with minimal changes.

+* Replace calls to WF::verify() with exception throwing
+* Replace calls to WF::get_config() with config_service->get or container->get
+* Remove calls to framework

 As a result there are some internal and external changes.
 Internal breaking changes only affect you if you used internal classes directly.
 External breaking changes affect the public interface.